robincamille/nondescript2/README.md

 Main files:
 - **compareform.py** generates Flask web interface, handling input/output
 - **classifactory.py** trains and runs the classifier, using submitted writing sample/message and randomly chosen documents from the background corpus.
-The classifier files are stored locally as a handful of files beginning with *useclassifier_...*
+The classifier files are stored locally as a handful of files beginning with *useclassifier...*
 - **classif.py** includes the classifier code and settings (uses sklearn)
 - **nondescript.py** outputs new versions of the message using synonym suggestions
 - **sources.py** defines where to look for the background corpus and related data files
+- **cosinesim.py, toponly.py, uniquefeatures.py** are all used for compareform.py output (and sometimes elsewhere)
+- **data/** is where those related data files should go (sample files included)
 - **templates/** includes HTML files that Flask uses for the web interface
 - **static/** includes CSS file to style the web pages

 Released under a Creative Commons BY-NC license (attribute all uses to me and do not use for commercial purposes).
-Please cite my thesis.
+Please cite my thesis: Davis, Robin Camille (2016). *Nondescript: A Web Tool to Aid Subversion of Authorship Attribution* (master's thesis).
+Graduate Center, City University of New York, New York.